RayJayShark/RayJayShark.github.io/design.md

 ## Narrative

-Click [here](https://rayjayshark.github.io/Narratives/SoftwareDesignNarrative_JoshuaRay.pdf) to access the narrative I created with this enhancement.
+Click <a href="https://rayjayshark.github.io/Narratives/SoftwareDesignNarrative_JoshuaRay.pdf" target="_blank">here</a> to access the narrative I created with this enhancement.

 ## Code